gabzaf/Philosophers/README.md

 # Real-World Applications and Industry Relevance

 The Philosophers project isn't just an academic exercise—it mirrors concurrency and synchronization challenges encountered in real-world systems.
-Below are key applications of the concepts learned, along with the industries and companies that rely on this expertise:
+Below are key applications of the concepts learned.

 ---